mmistakes/so-simple-theme/README.md

 |  |  ├── search-data.json                 # search index used by Lunr
 ```

-To modify or add your own scripts include them in `assets/js/main.js` and then rebuild using `npm run build:js`.
+To modify or add your own scripts, include them in `assets/js/main.js` and then rebuild using `npm run build:js`.
 [See below for more details](#javascript-build-script).

 If you add additional scripts to `/assets/js/plugins/` and would like them concatenated with the others, be sure to update the `uglify` script in [`package.json`](package.json).
 Same goes for scripts that you remove.